"BECOMING A FAMILY CAREGIVER" Helps You FIND ANSWERS To How, What, When, Where, and Why!

 Submit a request for information or assistance on the Contact Page if you need help with something specific.
 If you don’t have a specific question, “Becoming a Family Caregiver” provides information caregivers want to know in the way they want to receive it – in one place, easy to understand, to the point, and geared to home use.
 You’ll find information on how to troubleshoot caregiver problems at home when medical offices are closed or when the directions you received from the doctor’s office are confusing.

 Caregivers often perform treatment procedures at home and manage complex medical conditions.
 Researching information takes time that caregivers can’t spare.
-“Adapting to Caregiving” pages help those starting out obtain a foundation of essential home health information.
-Save precious time and avoid frustration using this resource as you become a family caregiver to acquire the knowledge you don’t have initially!
+The “Planning Care” pages help those starting their roles obtain a foundation of essential home health information.
+Save precious time as you become a family caregiver and avoid frustration using this resource to acquire the knowledge you don’t have initially!

-Emotionally charged situations drain every ounce of energy a caregiver has somedays.
+Emotionally charged situations can be difficult to manage and drain every ounce of energy a caregiver has somedays.
 Information on potential triggers, coping with reactions, and tips on preventing meltdowns make these pages some you won’t want to miss.